- About

 and

-- the transfer request to SFU Graduate and Postdoctoral Studies must be initiated within the first 6 terms of the master's program.
+- the transfer request to SFU Graduate Studies must be initiated within the first 6 terms of the master's program.
 As per graduate general regulation (GGR) 1.12.3, initial enrolment in the doctoral program will be the initial enrolment as a master's student.

 Students applying for a transfer must have completed 75% of the MSc course work and a cumulative grade point average of at least 3.5.